 You have only 15 days following your arrest to request this hearing.
 Don’t wait—protect your license by contacting a Cameron, MO DWI administrative hearing lawyer at Combs Waterkotte now.
 Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Cameron, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Cameron, MO.

-What is a DWI Administrative Hearing in Cameron, MO and Across Missouri?
+Understanding DWI Administrative Hearings in Cameron, MO

 A DWI administrative hearing is not a criminal trial—it’s a civil proceeding that determines where your driver’s license will be suspended or revoked after a DWI arrest in Cameron, MO.
 If you don’t request this hearing, your suspension takes effect automatically, and you lose the chance to contest it.